 Environmental risk factors in ALS

 The observation of a high number of patients with ALS among former soccer players led researchers to verify if and by which mechanisms professional soccer is a risk factor for ALS.
 The Laboratory of Neurological Diseases showed in the past an association between ALS and repeated traumatic events and an earlier onset of symptoms in ALS patients who had been physically active.
-On this background, a retrospective cohort study is ongoing to verify whether former soccer players are at higher risk of hospital admission or death for ALS or other neurodegenerative diseases (Alzheimer and Parkinson disease) than the Italian population.
+On this background, a retrospective cohort study was performed to verify whether former soccer players are at higher risk of death for ALS than the Italian population.
+At the present time we are performing a study follow up to verify if other professional sports represent risk factors for ALS and if the same risk is present in different European countries.

 Regional ALS Registry

 Since 1998 in Lombardy, Northern Italy, a regional ALS registry has been active for the calculation of the incidence of the disease, the assessment of long-term prognosis and the study of a number of putative risk factors (trauma, physical exercise, diet).
-A new study in the same area has shown no substantial trends in the incidence of ALS in a 10-year period.
-This observation is in contrast with reports showing a recent increase of the incidence of the disease.
-The registry is included in a consortium of active Italian and European registries for the study of genetic and environmental risk factors.
-The patients included in the Lombardy registry are also investigated for the study of therapeutic prescriptions in search of inappropriate and/or potentially noxious treatments.
+A recent study in the same area has shown no substantial trends in the incidence of ALS and in survival trends.
+This observation could be explaned by the introduction of palliative care and symptoms management.
+By the way, this observation is in contrast with other reports showing a recent increase of the incidence of the disease.
+The registry is included in a consortium of active European registries for the study of genetic and environmental risk factors.
+By the registry’s data it is possible to better investigate all disease aspect to identify new horizons towards which to direct targeted research.
+Actually, we are looking for potential drug-drug- interaction that could play a role in prognoses and/or patients' quality of lives.

 Epilepsy: comparison between different therapeutic strategies